On the Quality Requirements of Demand Prediction for Dynamic Public Transport

-We shift back each distribution by its expected value to obtain zero mean, as illustrated in \Vref{fig:pdfs}. \Vref{tab:skewkurt} compares the noise distributions with $\mathcal{N}\left(0, 1\right)$, the standard Gaussian, in terms of their 3rd and 4th standardized moments, namely, skew and kurtosis.
+We shift back each distribution by its expected value to obtain zero mean, as illustrated in \Cref{fig:pdfs}. \Cref{tab:skewkurt} compares the noise distributions with $\mathcal{N}\left(0, 1\right)$, the standard Gaussian, in terms of their 3rd and 4th standardized moments, namely, skew and kurtosis.
 This Table shows that our experiments cover a range of distribution properties: platykurtic, leptopkurtic and mesokurtic -- i.e., having kurtosis below, above, or equal to $\mathcal{N}\left(0, 1\right)$ -- as well as positive, negative and zero skew.
 The distributions also vary in PDF support, which is either finite ($\uni$), semi-infinite ($\expon$, $\negexp$, $\weib$, $\negweib$) or infinite ($\normal$).

 For each OD pair $(o, d)$, shifted noise distribution $\dstr$ and standard deviation $\SD$, we independently draw $N$ samples, $\noisesample{1od}, \dots, \noisesample{Nod} \sim \dstr$.
 Then for all $i=1 \dots N$, we let $g_{iod}$ denote the corresponding Ground Truth observation, and generate noisy predictions as follows: